 Usually, you boot your computer from its main hard drive, which contains your operating system (like Windows).
 But occasionally, you may need to boot from a CD, DVD, or USB drive—say, if you’re running a recovery program, or testing out a new operating system like Linux.

 In order to do this, you need to tell your computer’s BIOS to load the operating system from a different place than usual.
-You can do this in two ways: By changing the boot order in the BIOS, or by accessing a boot menu on startup.
+You can do this in two ways: By changing the boot order in the BIOS or UEFI firmware (so it attempts to boot from CD or USB every time), or by accessing a boot menu on startup (so it’ll only boot from CD or USB that one time).
 We’ll show you both methods in this guide.
-(The first is permanent until you change it again, but should exist on every computer.
-The latter method is faster, but may not exist on every machine.)
+The first is permanent until you change it again, but should exist on every computer.
+The latter method is faster, but may not exist on every machine.

 To access the BIOS, you’ll need to restart your computer and press a specific key at the start of the boot process.
 This key is generally displayed on-screen during the boot process.
 For example, you may see a message that says “Press <DEL”> to enter setup” or “Press F2 to access the BIOS.”
 Press the required key at the correct time and your computer’s BIOS will appear.

-Once you’re in the BIOS, look for some sort of “Boot” option menu.
+Once you’re in the BIOS or UEFI firmware menu, look for some sort of “Boot” option menu.
 If you’re lucky, there will be a tab at the top of the screen named Boot.
 If not, this option may be located beneath another tab.

 Locate the boot order screen that lists the boot devices.
 This may be on the Boot tab itself or beneath a Boot Order option.